liuxinren456852/powerline-detection-from-3D-LiDAR-point-clouds/powerline_detection_from_3D_LiDAR_data/readme.txt

     						prediction. you must  give the filename to predict without extension in the main.
                                     It will then automatically adjust training and test data.

-             *LayeredHoughTransformOpenCV : Make sure you have xgboost prediction before running this file.
+             *LayeredHoughTransformOpenCV : Hough Transform postprocessing, you need to  have xgboost prediction before running this file.